 Procrastination and Relationships – How It Affects Others

 Roberto didn’t like being told the same thing twice but she had mastered the art of getting around this.
-She just had to craft her tone not to imply any hint of judgment for his lack of effort.
-“Did you get around to changing that light as yet?”
-For which his reply had become a daily routine.
+She had to craft her tone so as not to imply any hint of judgment for his lack of effort.
+“Did you get around to changing that light yet?”
+For which the reply had become a daily routine.
 This time, the strain in Monica’s voice was noticeable.
 She was tired of walking on eggshells.

 Roberto has now double-checked his clothes and was ready to go.
-“The chauffeur has just arrived, are you ready, dear?”
+“The chauffeur has arrived, are you ready, dear?”